James Albert

 or on the sun-baked plains,

-back in the shady forests.
+or back in the shady forests.

 You may be near a town or